ArthurYang80/Riddle/README.md

-#Riddle
 Why did the golfer put on a second pair of pants?